powerboat9/bombadillo/README.md

 # Bombadillo - a non-web client

-Bombadillo is a non-web client for the terminal, and functions as a pager/terminal UI.
+Bombadillo is a non-web client for the terminal.

-Bombadillo features vim-like keybindings, configurable settings, and a robust command selection.
+Bombadillo features a full terminal user interface, vim-like keybindings, document pager, configurable settings, and a robust command selection.

 Currently, Bombadillo supports the following protocols as first class citizens:
 * gopher
 * gemini
 * finger